 When it comes to the Bordoodle’s coat, it is all about common sense.
 You’ll soon know that you need to brush him more if you find tangles on his coat.
 Or if your house is being taken over by hair hurricanes.
 He will need bathing once every 8 to 12 weeks to keep him smelling clean and looking smart.
 Find a gentle and natural shampoo that will soothe his skin.

 Because the Bordoodle suffers from a variety of eye concerns, you should check his eyes once a week to make sure that they look healthy.
 If they are weeping, you notice any changes in their appearance, or he is scratching them, you should take him to the vet for a check-up just in case.

 The cost of a Bordoodle puppy from a reputable breeder is, on average, between $700 and $1,500.
 Doodle mixes are increasingly popular because they are cute and shed less, so this is often a driving factor when it comes to pricing.

-Remember that the initial cost isn’t the only price factor that you need to take into account.
-There are puppy beds, collars, toys, vet bills, and insurance, and much more to consider too.
+Remember that the initial cost isn’t the only price factor you need to consider.
+There are puppy beds, collars, toys, vet bills, insurance, and much more to consider too.

 Rescue & Shelters

 If you are considering rescuing a Bordoodle, welcome to the rescue club!
 As rescue moms and dads, we know that rescuing is one of the best feelings in the world.

 Visit your local rescue centers to see if there is a Bordoodle there.
 But bear in mind that these guys aren’t as common as other doodle mixes.
 So you might have to wait a bit.

 If you cannot find a Bordoodle, why not check out dedicated breed organizations that focus their efforts solely on one breed and their mixes?
 The Border Collie Rescue website and the Poodle Rescue Foundation website both list dedicated rescues state by state.